Ballast can be difficult to explain to an adult, let alone a 10 year old; until we give them putty and pennies and a bucket of water.

 They put the putty in the water.
 In lump form, it sinks.
 Spread it out gradually, see how many pennies you can put in it before it sinks.
 Excellent – try it again!
 Next thing you know, a classroom of kids actually understands the concept of ballast.

 The people in that club, along with hundreds of others like them across the country, are watching the live broadcast of the scientists’ discoveries.
 And, they’re having a conversation – all of them.
-Sharing the passion, and igniting sparks in future marine scientists.
-At least 75% of the oceans are unexplored.
-Maybe we can change that soon.
+Sharing the passion and igniting sparks in future marine scientists.
+At least 75% of the oceans are unexplored – maybe we can change that soon.

 There’s the tiny seal pup found in Niantic, struggling and close to death, that we were able to save, make healthy and release back to the ocean.

-We are one of only 45 institutions in the country participating in the African penguin Species Survival Plan (SSP).
-And as a co-founder of and participant in the Northeast Region Stranding Network, our Stranding Program is the region’s primary care provider for marine animals in distress.
-The rescue efforts of Sea Research Foundation and its volunteer “first responder” are centered on the coasts of Connecticut, Rhode Island and Fishers Island, New York.
-Further, we have assisted institutions from Maine to New Jersey and even in Texas!
+We are one of only 45 organizations in the country participating in the African penguin Species Survival Plan (SSP).
+And as a co-founder of and participant in the Northeast Region Stranding Network, our Animal Rescue Program is the region’s primary care provider for marine animals in distress.
+The rescue efforts of Mystic Aquarium and its volunteer “first responders” are centered on the coasts of Connecticut, Rhode Island and Fishers Island, New York.
+Further, we have assisted organizations from Maine to New Jersey and even in Texas and California!